 The M.A. in Asia Pacific Studies program starts each fall (late August).
-The priority application date for admission and fellowship awards for fall admission is
+The priority application date for admission and fellowship awards is

 and upload all required application documents listed below.
 Once all application items have been received and verified, applications will be reviewed for admission and for a limited number of scholarships.
 It is best to apply as early as possible, before the deadline.

 A Bachelor's degree in any field from a university-level institution.

 A grade point average (GPA) of 3.0 or higher (on a scale of 4.0 as the highest) in a Bachelor's degree program.

 Some general knowledge of the intellectual, social and cultural history of East Asia.
 Get a head start on material covered by the program by requesting a reading list of books on the Asia Pacific region by email at

 or by phone at 415.422.6357.

 Create an online application

 from each college, community college, study abroad program and university attended.
 Three-year Bachelor's Degrees are accepted for admission review.